 The second step to organising your day is to make a to-do list from your brain dump.
 Write down the tasks which you plan on getting done or starting today.
 Keeping in mind how much time you have to do each task.
 If you have a full-time job and limited spare time, think about how you could use your lunch break or the daily commute to get things done.
 Do you have a morning routine or an evening routine?
 Having one in place can help tick things off your list and give you more time every day.

 The third step to organise your day is to add a time duration next to each task.
 Write down how long each task will take you to do.
 Try to keep it simple by either choosing 15, 30, 45, 60 minutes and so on, as this will make it easier to add each task to your calendar.
 Even if you haven’t done the task before and you’re not 100% sure how long the task will take, you should be able to have a good guess.
 You can also overestimate the duration of the task, that way you won’t feel rushed when it comes to doing the task.

 Step 4: Update your calendar

-The final step to organise your day is to add your tasks into your calendar.
+The final step to organising your day is to add your tasks to your calendar.
 I love this part because it means I can schedule my time and see clearly how my day looks.
-Before adding your tasks from your list into your calendar, it can sometimes be a good idea to first add in your other commitments, such as work, exercise, downtime and seeing friends and family.
-Doing this first means you won’t pack too much work into your day giving you a good work life balance.
+Before adding your tasks from your list to your calendar, it can sometimes be a good idea to first add in your other commitments, such as work, exercise, downtime and seeing friends and family.
+Doing this first means you won’t pack too much work into your day giving you a good work-life balance.
 This is especially helpful if you work different hours during the week.

 Tip 1: Schedule for interruptions